 Store out of direct sunlight in an airtight jar.
 Use within 3 months.

-Note: If you really want to make your chili powder stand out, you could dry toast the whole ingredients before grinding.
+Note: If you really want to make your blend stand out, you could dry toast the cumin, cloves and peppercorns before grinding.
 This is easy to do and recommended.
 Click to read more about this.
 (Link opens in new window)

 Note 2: I recommend using a quality rock/sea/kosher salt but you could use regular table salt if that's all you have available.